 Choquecancha is located in the province of Lares.
-This small village has a population of approximately 200.
+This small village has a population of approximately 200 people.
 The people who live here are proud of their Incan heritage.
 Hardworking and friendly, they value family above all.
 Visitors to Choquecancha enjoy interacting with this beautiful community and experiencing Incan culture.

-Because of our relationship with this village, only travelers with True Mountain Tourist enjoy hands-on interaction with the local culture.
+Because of our relationship with this village, only travelers with True Mountain Traveler enjoy hands-on interaction with the local culture.
 You can take part in their farming, learn a dance, and more.

 Choquecancha is also a town rich with history.
 Remaining ancient Incan structures are still inhabited by the local people.
 When spending time in this village, history comes to life.
 You can’t help but imagine what Incan life was like.

 We welcome you to our community and are excited to share this special view of Andean life with you.
-Please join us on our Choquecancha Trek to Machu Picchu.
+Join us on our cultural immersion tour.

 Travel back to ancient Incan times in the Andean village of Cancha Cancha on your way to Machu Picchu.

 The people who live in Cancha Cancha still practice real Incan traditions.
-You can see how they raise their guinea pigs.
-You will also learn about their traditional hand-woven textiles, made of llama and alpaca wool.
-More than 80 percent of the houses are original, ancient Incan construction, made of stone with grass-thatched roofs.
+You can see how they raise their guinea pigs and you’ll also learn about their traditional hand-woven textiles, made of llama and alpaca wool.
+More than 80 percent of the houses are original, ancient Incan constructions, made of stone with grass-thatched roofs.

 You’ll also get to meet local children in Cancha Cancha.
-To support the education and health of this native village, True Mountain Tourist provide them with food and school supplies every time we visit.
+To support the education and health of this native village, True Mountain Traveler provides them with food and school supplies every time we visit.
 We invite our travelers to share in this support.
 You’re welcome to bring anything you would like to supplement the lives of these Quechuan-speaking children.